 Next, you need to implement SQL Query commands within the application.
 First, initialize the cache by establishing a connection and retrieve the cache name from the app.config file.
 The application calls the GetCache API to obtain the cache handle, then proceeds to add sample data into the cache.
 This setup enables efficient SQL-like queries directly on cached data, optimizing search and retrieval performance.

 Following are the key commands offered by NCache for efficient data retrieval.
+Each method is designed for a specific interaction pattern with your cached data:

 Execute Reader